nifedara/Liveability-Ranking-of-Nigerian-States-Using-Wikipedia/README.md

 ### 🚀 Next ###
 * The output can be used in recommendation systems.
-* Can also bbe used in reports of the progress in achieving SDGs
+* Can also be used in reports of our progress in achieving SDGs

 ### Dataset ###